 After the police arrested Wayne Williams for some of the murders, Douglas developed a sense of who Williams was and concocted a ruse of sorts to make him reveal himself as the killer.
 With his profile in hand, Douglas met with the staff of the Fulton County District Attorney's office to brief them on what to do.
 He gave prosecutor Jack Mallard precise instructions: "He (Williams) is an over-controlled personality. . . .
 You've got to break him down."
 Williams had behaved so innocently, so meekly, Douglas could see that he had persuaded most of the jury of his innocence: "How could it possibly be me?"

 Douglas told Mallard that after he had worn Williams down, he needed to physically touch Williams's arm--invade his space, so to speak: "What did it feel like, Wayne, when you put your hands around the victim's throat?
 Did you panic?
 Did you panic?"

-Williams responded with a timid, nearly inaudible "No." Then he erupted with such a spectacle of rage, he terrified the jurors who, having seen the real person behind the mask, voted him guilty of two homicides and recommended the death penalty.
+Williams responded with a timid, nearly inaudible "No," then erupted in a spectacle of rage that terrified the jurors who, having seen the real person behind the mask, voted him guilty of two homicides and recommended the death penalty.
 Nothing else in Douglas's long career has impressed me more than the Atlanta Child Murder case.
 Again, he instructed the prosecutor to wear Williams down, then physically grasp him by the arm.
 His question to Williams caught him completely off-guard.

 But we're talking about a behavioral principle, not an isolated case.
 If you harangue people long enough with a belligerent interrogation, you can physically touch them and catch them off-guard.
 It disturbs them so much, you really can't predict how they will behave.
 Like Williams, they might lash out at you.